-The enforcement of the revised Companies Act has tightened the My experiences in business execution include roles for both busicriteria for independence, and the application of the Corporate ness implementation and company-wide functions, such as capi-Governance Code has made it practically mandatory for listed tal investment for domestic and overseas production facilities and companies to have a certain number of outside directors.
-My unengineering in general for my company, engineering business for derstanding is that outside directors are expected to fulfill the folother companies, governance of overseas group companies as lowing three roles, from their external and objective viewpoints, the president of an overseas supervisory company, director of an without conflict of interest: monitoring and supervision of corpo-IT company, disaster prevention and safety management of imrate governance; advice for and screening and approval of corpoportant facilities, energy strategies as part of measures for SDGs, rate strategies and plans; and appropriate incorporation of and utilization of ICT for production.
-In these roles, I experienced stakeholder opinions into business execution.
-There are strong various failures, difficulties, and recoveries, and I think that I reacalls for the appropriate involvement of outside directors in resonably understand the main points and risks of each issue sponse to a number of scandals, including quality frauds in the At the Board of Directors, I intend to discuss and advise on manufacturing industry that still continue to occur.
-I will perform strategic direction in line with future needs and demands of socimy job with a strong awareness of these three expected roles. ety, particularly in terms of production technology, technology and
+The enforcement of the revised Companies Act has tightened the criteria for independence, and the application of the Corporate Governance Code has made it practically mandatory for listed companies to have a certain number of outside directors.
+My understanding is that outside directors are expected to fulfill the following three roles, from their external and objective viewpoints, without conflict of interest: monitoring and supervision of corporate governance; advice for and screening and approval of corporate strategies and plans; and appropriate incorporation of stakeholder opinions into business execution.
+There are strong calls for the appropriate involvement of outside directors in response to a number of scandals, including quality frauds in the manufacturing industry that still continue to occur.
+I will perform my job with a strong awareness of these three expected roles.

-I am keenly aware that, to effectively fulfill these roles, it is product development, quality control, capital investment, safety necessary to not only harness various knowledge and insight management, measures for SDGs, development of technical hugained from the experience of company management, but also man capital, and overseas expansion, which are important asmake efforts to understand well the Company's business operapects for the manufacturing industry.
-By doing so, I would like to tions, history, culture, and feelings, and to continuously grasp the contribute to the sound development of the Company's business changes in social needs from the present to the future. and the improvement of corporate value.
+I am keenly aware that, to effectively fulfill these roles, it is necessary to not only harness various knowledge and insight gained from the experience of company management, but also make efforts to understand well the Company's business operations, history, culture, and feelings, and to continuously grasp the changes in social needs from the present to the future.